-Kayleigh began her career as a performance poet for several years, working with various theatres and organisations in the North of England.
-She took a break to focus on fiction, and flash fiction more recently.
-She graduated with a First from the University of Manchester in July, and will begin her MA: Creative Writing course at Nottingham Trent University in September, and will graduate with a Distinction in December 2022.
+Kayleigh began her career as a performance poet, working for several years with various theatres and organisations in the North of England.
+She took a break to focus on fiction and flash fiction.
+She graduated with a First from the University of Manchester in July, and began her MA: Creative Writing course at Nottingham Trent University in September, and will graduate with a Distinction in December 2022.

-Her work has appeared online with Lunate Fiction, Fawn Press, the Poetry Society, Ink, Sweat and Tears, Polyphony (UoM) and The Hearth Magazine.
-A few stories are forthcoming with Fruit Journal, The Bitchin’ Kitsch, Dead Skunk Magazine, With Confetti, and Mixed Mag.
+Her work has appeared online with Lunate Fiction, Fawn Press, the Poetry Society, Ink, Sweat and Tears, Polyphony (UoM) and The Hearth Magazine, among others.
+Kayleigh was nominated for a Pushcart Prize in 2021.

 She writes about the domestic, the near, makes it surreal and dreamlike.